haproxy/haproxy/doc/lua-api/index.rst

   added with the "chunked" value.
 In both cases, all existing "Content-Length" and "Transfer-Encoding" headers are removed.

-  This fnuction should be used in the filter context to be able to alter the payload of the HTTP message.
-The internal state fo the HTTP message is updated accordingly. :js:func:`HTTPMessage.add_header()` or :js:func:`HTTPMessage.set_header()` functions must to be used in that case.
+  This function should be used in the filter context to be able to alter the payload of the HTTP message.
+The internal state of the HTTP message is updated accordingly. :js:func:`HTTPMessage.add_header()` or :js:func:`HTTPMessage.set_header()` functions must be used in that case.

   :param class_httpmessage http_msg: The manipulated HTTP message.
   :param type length: The new payload length to set.
 It can be an integer or